Continuous Home Insurance Coverage: Why It Matters for Your Rates

 Find your best options in less than 2 minutes

-Home insurance isn't just about protecting your home — it's about protecting your future ability to get covered at a fair price.
+Home insurance isn't just about protecting your home.
+It's about protecting your future ability to get covered at a fair price.
 A single gap in your coverage history can raise your rates, reduce your options, and stay on your insurance record for years.
-Whether you're switching providers, struggling with premiums, or simply trying to understand what's at stake, knowing how continuous home insurance coverage works is one of the smartest financial moves you can make as a homeowner.
+With cumulative national premiums up 46.8% from 2020 to 2025 and most regions still forecasting single-digit increases in 2026, the cost of a lapse has never been higher.

-In this guide, you'll learn exactly how coverage gaps affect your premiums and insurability, the difference between voluntary and involuntary lapses, how insurers verify your history, and the steps you can take to maintain uninterrupted protection — even when your budget is under pressure.
+In this guide, you'll learn exactly how coverage gaps affect your premiums and insurability, the difference between voluntary and involuntary lapses, how insurers verify your history through the CLUE database, and the steps you can take to maintain uninterrupted protection even when your budget is under pressure.

 Key Pinch Points

-• A coverage gap can raise future premiums by 10–50% or more
+• A coverage gap can raise future premiums by 20 to 40% or more

 • CLUE reports track your insurance history for up to 7 years